anikettrivedi/java-snippets/whiteboard/interview/java_01_java_core.md

 3 - How HashMap handles collisions?

 ```
+1 - By parsing the linked list and checking for duplicates.
-1 - By adding element at the end of the linkedList.
+2 - If not duplicate, element is added at the end of the linked list.
 ```

 ### ArrayList vs LinkedList

 #### ArrayList
 ```
+0 - Performance wise, ArrayList beats LinkedList in Read, Insertion & Deletion operations.
 1 - Backed up by dynamic arrays, Java handles resizing internally.
 2 - Uses arrays, so data stored in contiguous memory location.
 3 - Index based access - O(1), Efficient, Random Access
-4 - Sequencial access - Efficient
+4 - Sequencial access - Efficient, as contiguous memory location
 5 - Inserts
-    1 - add(e)        : O(1) amortized, Java will internally insure capacity
+    1 - add(e)        : O(1) amortized, Java will internally insure capacity, better performance than LinkedList
-    2 - add(index, e) : O(n) as element need to be moved to right (less efficient)
+    2 - add(index, e) : O(n) as element need to be moved to right, better perfomance than LinkedList
 6 - Deletion
-    1 - remove(int index) : O(n) as element need to be moved to left. (less efficient)
+    1 - remove(int index) : O(n) as element need to be moved to left.
+Better than linked list.
     2 - remove(Object object) : note it removes first occurence of the object
 7 - Use cases
     1 - Fewer writes and frequent reads.